Mountain Creek State High School operates a Student Resource Scheme (SRS) for years 7 to 12 to:

 Non-participation families will then be invoiced for those materials that can only be supplied by the school eg. Photocopying, bus transport, art materials, and the textbook and resource allowance will be credited to the account.

 Some subjects require students to use materials to fulfil assessment requirements.
 For example, in Art, students produce paintings, in Design and Technology, students design and produce a number of workshop items.
 These projects become the personal property of students.
 The subject fee is for the costs of materials used in producing these items.

 User pays are for external charges to the school, for example bus hire, admission costs, guest speakers and camp fees.
 Where a third party charges the school for the activity a user pay fee is charged to the parent/guardian.
 User pays are to be balanced for each activity and a refund must be given if the amount calculated for the refund is over $10 per student (as per school refund policy, endorsed by the P & C Association).

 Bring your own device is a term used to describe a digital device ownership model where students and/or staff use their privately owned devices to access the departmental networks and information management systems in an educational setting.
 E.g. laptop computers.
 Please see our website for specification requirements.

 Payment due dates

 All subject fees will be invoiced in February 2020 once classes have been finalised.
 Payment can be paid on either subject selection ECP (August Education Careers Planning day) or anytime before this. .Accounts receivable can receipt fees if parents wish to pay in advance and have a credit for fees on their account.
 Once invoices are raised the credit will be off-set against these fees.

 Student resource scheme

-SRS must be paid before the beginning of the school year.
+SRS must be paid by the end of the first week of the school year.

-Payment plans (approved by application or appointment with the school business services manager).
+Payment plans (approved by application or appointment with the school business manager.